topgoonr/dcp-src/009/README.md

 ## Solution: Attempt 2

 A Dynamic Programming variant that will account for the variable and irregular adjacent numbers.
-Needs to be recursive, though.
+Needs to be recursive, though.Depends on the fact that the next step is a summation leaving one number (or two numbers) in between.
+As indicated by sumA and SumB.